 XXSI shall submit any reports and remittances required by the USA Swimming Corporate Bylaws, by the USA Swimming Board of Directors, the President/CEO of USA Swimming or by any agreement between XXSI and USA Swimming.
 Reports required to be submitted to USA Swimming by XXSI include annual financial and federal tax reports and the annual audit or review.

+ARTICLE 8

+ANNUAL AUDIT, REPORTS AND REMITTANCES

+HISI shall submit any reports and remittances required by the USA Swimming Corporate Bylaws, by the USA Swimming Board of Directors, the President/CEO of USA Swimming or by any agreement between HISI and USA Swimming.
+Reports required to be submitted to USA Swimming by HISI include annual financial and federal tax reports and the annual audit or review.

 ARTICLE 9